-Answer: Use the Moodle Online Orientation and view the student tutorials and help files to familiarize yourself with Moodle and Moodle related tasks.
-You can also call the Moodle Helpdesk (636-584-6609) or email firstname.lastname@example.org if you have questions about Moodle or online learning in general.
+Answer: Use the Canvas Online Orientation and view the student tutorials and help files to familiarize yourself with Canvas and Canvas related tasks.
+You can also call the Online Learning/Canvas Helpdesk (636-584-6609) or email firstname.lastname@example.org if you have questions about Canvas or online learning in general.

 Question: Why does ECC require proctored assessments for web online courses and how much are they worth?